gabrielsoltz/metahub/README.md

 **MetaHub** supports KEY=VALUE parameters for updating AWS Security Hub findings, the same way you would using AWS CLI.

 Filters are defined as key=value.
 If a value contains spaces, you should define it with double quotes: KeyToUpdate="this is a value."

+AWS Security Hub API is limited to 100 findings per update, Metahub will split your findings into 100 items chucks to avoid this limitation and update your findings all together besides the amount of them.

 Examples: